Mitigram/Minigram-Presentation/PITCHME.md

 ---?color=linear-gradient(90deg, white 50%, black 50%)

-@snap[west span-40]
+@snap[west span-40 text-07]

 The good thing is that we can now use **npm** to download and update our packages through the command line.

 @snapend

-@snap[east span-40]
+@snap[east span-40 text-07 text-white]

-The bad thing is right now we’re digging through the **node_modules** folder to find the location of each package and manually including it in our HTML
+The bad thing is right now we’re digging through the **node_modules** folder to find the location of each package and manually including it in our HTML.

 @snapend